1. Executive summary

 Given the extent of the Archives' holdings, and the amount of descriptive work that is required, identifying the 'best' records to describe is a priority.
 The best records will be those records that enable the Archives to fulfil to the greatest extent its role of facilitating access.

 The priorities for description are those records that best meet the following five criteria:

-The Archives is responsible for providing access to its collection to the Australian public.
-To maximise accessibility, the Archives describes records that are heavily used (which can be measured) or have the potential to be heavily used by the public.
+- The records are either heavily used or have the potential to be heavily used by the public.

 - The records are highly significant.
 They relate to either a key historical event or person, or illustrate the workings of Australian democracy.